J00MZ/viz-avocado/README.md

 - Upload an object to `s3://viz-avocado`

 ## Building the Docker Image
+- Push code to `master` branch.

+Will trigger:
+1. New Docker build of the image
-Push to master.
+2. Push built image to ECR
-This will trigger a build of the image, push to ECR and run a Deployment of the new container from ECR to Lambda
+3. Run a Deployment of the new container from ECR to Lambda